Fluctuation dynamos in supersonic turbulence at ${\rm Pm} \gtrsim 1$: Abstract

 \section{Abstract}

 Fluctuation dynamos provide a robust mechanism for amplifying weak seed magnetic fields in turbulent astrophysical plasmas.
-However, their behaviour in the highly compressible regimes characteristic of the interstellar medium (ISM) remains incompletely understood.
+However, their behaviour in the highly compressible regimes characteristic of the interstellar medium remains incompletely understood.
 Using high-resolution 3D magnetohydrodynamic simulations of supersonic turbulence with rms Mach number $\mrms \approx 11$, we explore fluctuation dynamos across magnetic Prandtl numbers $\Pm = 1$--10.
 At $\Pm=1$, dynamo growth is slower and saturates at lower magnetic-to-kinetic energy ratios, with amplification in the kinematic phase dominated by compression rather than line stretching.
 In contrast, at $\Pm=10$, vortical stretching emerges as the dominant mechanism, yielding faster growth, higher saturation levels, and stronger suppression of density--magnetic field correlations by magnetic pressure.
 This transition is reflected in the correlation coefficient between density and magnetic field strength, which is strongly positive at $\Pm=1$ but decreases significantly at higher $\Pm$.
-Across all runs, the ratio of velocity-to-magnetic integral scales is $\sim 3.4$, independent of $\Pm$, while the ratio of viscous to resistive dissipation scales increase with the increase in $\Pm$.
-Synthetic Faraday rotation measures (RM) reveal coherence lengths of $\sim (1/4$--$1/3)$ of the forcing scale across the range of $\Pm$ explored.
-Using these coherence scales, we discuss the potential contribution of fluctuation dynamos to Faraday rotation expected from turbulent, gas rich young disk galaxies.
+Across all runs, the ratio of velocity-to-magnetic integral scales is $\sim 3.4$, in the saturated phase, independent of $\Pm$, while the ratio of viscous to resistive dissipation scales increases with the increase in $\Pm$.
+Synthetic Faraday rotation measures reveal coherence lengths of $\sim$one-fourth to one-third of the forcing scale across the range of $\Pm$ explored.
+Using these coherence scales, we discuss the potential contribution of fluctuation dynamos to Faraday rotation expected from turbulent, gas-rich young disk galaxies.

 \keywords{Dynamo --- Magnetohydrodynamics (MHD) --- ISM: magnetic fields --- ISM: turbulence --- Methods:Numerical}